Calvary is committed to serving regional urban centers.

 One of the exciting things about this priority is that it extends way beyond what we normally think of as “mission” work.
-Our goal for reaching the communities in North Philly is to build lasting relationships with the people in local churches, neighborhoods, and businesses.
-We don’t want to give the impression that we’re simply coming in to “fix” things and then leave.
-While that approach is not bad in and of itself, our desire is to see lasting relationships built.
+Our goal for reaching the communities in North Philly is to build lasting relationships with the people in local churches, neighborhoods, and businesses rather than being viewed as a group that comes in to fix things and leave.
+It’s the ongoing relationships that bring us the most joy!

 Worthwhile Wear, a nonprofit working to end modern-day slavery, started with one person, Dan Emr, responding to a message he heard at Calvary Church.
 Initial work in 2012 focused on helping women and girls in India make a living wage to prevent exploitation.
 Worthwhile Wear now operates two upscale thrift stores in Pipersville and Fountainville that provide volunteer opportunities and income to fund the programs of The Well, a safe house and restorative services for women impacted by human trafficking.
 Inside the Pipersville Worthwhile Thrift store is the Freedom Boutique, where products made by survivors of human trafficking are available for purchase.